 14. The Board should explain the nature of each director to the General Shareholders' Meeting, which must execute or ratify the appointment.
 The nature of the post should likewise be confirmed or, where applicable, reviewed each year in the Annual Corporate Governance Report, following prior verification by the Appointments Committee.
 The report should also explain the reasons why directors representing significant shareholders have been appointed at the request of shareholders whose shareholding stake amounts to less than 5% of the share capital.
-Reasons should also be provided for any rejections of formal requests for presence on the Board made by shareholders whose shareholders have been appointed.
+Reasons should also be provided for any rejections of formal requests for presence on the Board made by shareholders whose shareholding stake is equal to or greater than that of others upon whose request Board members representing significant shareholders have been appointed.